-Employees can agree with their Headteacher/Principal to work for up to 10 days during their statutory maternity/paternity or adoption leave period without bringing the period of maternity/paternity or adoption leave to an end and without the loss of a week's statutory maternity/paternity or adoption pay as a result of carrying out that work .
+Employees can agree with their Headteacher/Principal to work for up to 10 days during their statutory maternity/paternity or adoption leave period without bringing the period of maternity/paternity or adoption leave to an end and without the loss of a week's statutory maternity/paternity or adoption pay as a result of carrying out that work.
 This must be a mutual agreement between the employee and the manager.
-For these purposes, 'work' may include training or any other activity undertaken to assist the employee in keeping in touch with workplace, such as attending training courses, appraisals or team meetings.
-It should be made clear that this is entirely voluntary and any refusal will be considered reasonable in the circumstances.
-Working for part of a day will count as one days work for the purpose of the 10 day calculation.
-A woman should not be invited to attend work during the two-week period following the date of birth.
+For these purposes, 'work' may include training or any other activity undertaken to assist the employee in keeping in touch with the workplace, such as attending training courses, appraisals or team meetings, planning and delivering lessons, planning and delivering interventions or anything else commensurate with the role of a Teacher or TLR holder (this list is not exhaustive).
+It should be made clear that this is entirely voluntary, and any refusal will be considered reasonable in the circumstances.
+Working for part of a day will count as one day's work for the purpose of the 10-day calculation.
+An employee should not be invited to attend work during the two-week period following the date of birth.
 This is the period known as Compulsory Maternity Leave which employees are prohibited from working.